alxhill/alxhill.dev/topics/rust.md

 * Tried copying over the base C++ from the book's source (which sadly the website for is dead).
 Most of the core data classes (e.g Point3D, Ray) convert directly into a Struct + Trait pattern quite nicely.
 * Using ChatGPT as a learning-assistant started off great - gave me some super useful, in-context code samples (generating a basic Vector2D struct), and helping me add relevant traits/methods.
 Asking for explanations also seemed to give good results.
 Unfortunately, it quickly entered hallucination territory - asking "Does Rust support method overloading?" gave this response:
 ![ChatGPT Q&A](/docs/assets/images/rust/chatgpt.png)
-This is completely false - Rust does not support method overloading at all: https://internals.rust-lang.org/t/justification-for-rust-not-supporting-function-overloading-directly/7012.
+This is false - Rust does not support method overloading at all ([link](https://internals.rust-lang.org/t/justification-for-rust-not-supporting-function-overloading-directly/7012)).
 * Haven't done any meaningful memory allocation yet - I'm sure the fun will begin soon with the borrow checker.

 ### 2022-??-??